Tribal Economics 101

 No selling your daily take-home project, or other crafts that use the TWA project supplies.
 (Although ask the adult Mentors for craft materials that you may use to manufacture products if you want to open your own camp store).

-No additional camp-wide laws, unless you become a Lawmaker by getting a popular vote of at least 75 percent for a law that you wrote.
-(Hint: good laws fulfill a need that most people actually have).
+No additional camp-wide laws, unless you become a Lawmaker by getting a vote of at least 12 kids and 3 staff for a law that you wrote.